tswow/tswow-wiki-0.13/_documentation/addons.md

 - `lib/Events.ts`: Contains TSWoWs custom addon event and communications systems.

-- `lib/BinReader.ts`: Contains functions for writing binary data for client/server communications, mostly just used internally by .

 - `modulename-addon.ts`: Is always the first real entrypoint of your addon.
 It is the only transpiled file that is automatically executed.

 ## TypeScript

 TypeScript files are used just like lua files are in normal addon development, with the exception that it's only `addons/modulename-addon.ts` that is automatically executed.
 For any other file to be executed, it must be imported by this file or any file that is itself imported.

 The type declarations allow users to write code that's usually very similar to the way normal lua addon development works: